quasarframework/quasar/docs/src/pages/quasar-cli-vite/developing-browser-extensions/build-commands.md

 1. In Firefox, navigate to `about:debugging`
 2. Click on "This Firefox"
 3. Click "Load Temporary Add-on...".
 This will present you with the *file* selection dialog.
-Navigate to and select your `src-bex/manifest.json` file. **Note:** Firefox requires the manifest file, not the `src-bex` folder like Chromium browsers.
+Navigate to and select your `dist/bex/manifest.json` file. **Note:** Firefox requires the manifest file, not the `dist/bex` folder like Chromium browsers.
 4. You should now see your BEX mounted in Firefox.

 More information about debugging Firefox temporary addons can be found in the [Firefox Extension Workshop](https://extensionworkshop.com/documentation/develop/temporary-installation-in-firefox/).